wspivak/aprsbot/README.md

 Relaybot.service to automatically start (on my system I had to run python in a virtual environment)

+To create or delete ADMINS, I have commented out those lines in Bot.py.
+I suggest you use sqlite3 and use
+a) To Add:
+    "INSERT OR IGNORE INTO admins (callsign) VALUES (?)"
+b) To Delete:
+     "DELETE FROM admins WHERE callsign = ?"

 <b>New/Changed Commands:</b>

 <b>NOTE:</b> Commands are not case sensitive (given my radios, that would be insane :) )